-Like all magic mushroom enthusiasts, here at Psychedelics Online Store we love being at the forefront of discovering any new information on our favorite pastime – shrooms.
+Like all magic mushroom enthusiasts, here at Psychedelics Online Store we love being at the forefront of discovering any new information on our favorite pastime – shrooms, must watch films.
 We thought we’d take time to highlight some TV programs, documentaries and films that we think might be beneficial in helping you have an even better psychedelic experience.

 You probably don’t need an introduction to Gwyneth Paltrow, the host and producer of this show that airs on Netflix.
 The Goop Lab is a documentary that talks about wellness and lifestyle.
 Paltrow and her Goop team created 6 episodes on wellness that you’ll find interesting.
 In the first episode titled “The Healing Trip”, Paltrow takes a look at the benefits of psychedelics in an interview with Mark Haden, the executive director of MAPS Canada.
 MAPS (Multidisciplinary Association for Psychedelic Studies) has been promoting academic research and clinical studies regarding the healing potential of psychedelics while also collaborating with the FDA on this subject.